brendanmurty/murty.io/content/brendan/resume.md

 ### PHP

 I have been creating and maintaining commercial web services and websites using PHP for over ten years.
-I'm continually improving my skills including learning new OOP methods and participating in discussions on Twitter and contributing to open-source projects on GitHub.
+I'm continually improving my skills including learning about new development methods and frameworks.

 ### HTML & CSS

 My HTML and CSS skills have evolved since I first started building websites in 2007.
-I use my website to try out new techniques as they become supported by major modern browsers.
+I use my website as a test bed to try out new techniques as they become supported by major modern browsers.

 ### JavaScript